kailuker/Portfolio/data_science_salaries/README.md

 - Contains 'Engineer', 'Engineering', 'Architect', or 'Developer' = 'engineer'
 - Contains 'Analyst', 'Analytics', or 'Specialist' = 'analyst'
 - Contains 'Scientist', 'Researcher', or 'Science' = 'scientist'
-- Note: these may need to be expanded pending new data
+- Note: these categories will need to be expanded pending new data, since this function only applies to job titles in the current data set.

 ```python